 Public Works Permit FAQs

-What are the types of Permits?
+What are the types of right-of-way permits?

-How do I apply for a Permit?
+How do I apply for a right-of-way permit?

-City of Gainesville Public Works Department
+City of Gainesville

 405 NW 39th Avenue